enz/pentobi/pentobi_gtp/Pentobi-GTP.md

 Load a board position from a blksgf file with name _file_.
-If _move_number_ is specified, the board position will be set to the position in the main variation of the file <u>before</u> the move with the given number was played, otherwise to the last position in the main variation.
+If _move_number_ is specified, the board position will be set to the position in the main variation of the file before the move with the given number was played, otherwise to the last position in the main variation.